Hidden-Histories/Public-Resources/documentation/Tutorial_Transparency.md

 - Drag it into your Project/Assets/Kini folder to turn it into a **prefab.**
 - Assign it to your **asset bundle,** re-build the asset bundle, upload it to your Hidden Histories account and use it in porPOIse as usual.
 - Forgot how to do this?
 Go to the Hidden Histories documentation and re-read [Tamiko's official ARpoise guide to Creating AssetBundles in Unity](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/CreatingAssetBundles.md#-hidden-histories).
+- REMEMBER that it is still invisible if you are looking at it directly from the side!
+If you don't see it in your layer, try putting a onCreate Rotate animation on it, so you'll see it regardless of what the viewing angle is.
+Once you know it's there, you can give it the proper Vertical rotation for your viewing angle.

 ![UnityTransparency_Turn2-sidedKiniIntoPrefab](images/UnityTransparency_Turn2-sidedKiniIntoPrefab.png)